dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

 In this tutorial, you will learn how to implement the DJIWaypoint Mission feature and get familiar with the usages of MissionManager.

-Also you will know how to test the Waypoint Mission API with DJI PC Simulator too.
+Also you will know how to test the Waypoint Mission API with DJI Assistant 2 Simulator too.
 So let's get started!

 You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/Android-GSDemo-GoogleMap).

-> Note: In this tutorial, we will use Inspire 1 for testing, use Android Studio 2.1.1 for developing the demo application, and use the <a href="https://developers.google.com/maps/" target="_blank">Google Map API</a> for navigating.
+> Note: In this tutorial, we will use Mavic Pro for testing, use Android Studio 2.1.1 for developing the demo application, and use the <a href="https://developers.google.com/maps/" target="_blank">Google Map API</a> for navigating.

 ## Preparation